dmenig/end-to-end-BSN.pytorch/README.md

 This git holds the architecture of the network exposed in this paper: https://arxiv.org/pdf/1806.02964.pdf

 There was already some pytorch code release, but I didn't feel like it could be easily usable for any other dataset the THUMOS14 and ActivityNet https://github.com/wzmsltw/BSN-boundary-sensitive-network.
-Thank you guys anyway for the great work.
+Thank you anyway for the great work.

 So I took it, reworked it and here you have it.